kramse/kea-it-sikkerhed/net-og-komm-sikkerhed/lektionsplan.md

 Exercise
 We will design and build a sample network together
-* Configure port security
-* VLANs
-* Routing and RPF
+* VLANs, Routing and RPF
 * Wifi, WPA and guest network
-* Monitoring
+* Monitoring - setup LibreNMS
-* IDS with Bro and Suricata
+* IDS with Bro and Suricata  - if we have time
+* Configure port security  - if we have time

 **Running a Modern Network**